 “These essays are reminiscences of past things that seem to be missing in the present—things that people wish were here but often think impossible because they have never seen them.
 These essays can remind you that once they were here, and therefore could be again.
 This is the real meaning of conservation—to have a conserving spirit.
 Spirit is indestructible.
 But only if, in a practical sense, we allow it to come alive in us.” —Ben Novak, Author’s Introduction

 In answering the work’s central question, Novak delves into the institution’s lost history and examines what lessons it still holds for us today.
-At 95 pages, the book packs an impressive volume of thought-provoking substance into a very quick read.
+At 128 pages, the book packs an impressive volume of thought-provoking substance into a very quick read.
 Especially now, it holds great treasures for Penn Staters seeking ways to better understand their Alma Mater within a hopeful, common context.
-As the entire Penn State family grapples with an unprecedented existential crisis, we humbly offer this work as a guidepost on the path to reform and rejuvenation.
+We humbly offer this work as a guidepost on the path toward continual rejuvenation, ever the task of a living and healthy institution.

 “This is precisely the reflection Penn Staters of all generations, especially future ones must read in search of their university’s very soul.
 More than a slogan to be branded or a brand to be marketed, it’s a must-read for anyone seeking a deeper meaning of ‘We Are Penn State.'”